-Here’s my recipe for shakshouka, a dish featuring eggs poached in a tomato sauce with peppers, onions and spices.
+Here’s a recipe for shakshouka, based on what I threw together the other day.
+You can change things up as you like, of course.
+This is a dish featuring eggs poached in a tomato sauce with peppers, onions and spices.
 This recipe originated in Tunisia.
 Serve it for any meal of the day!

-Sautee 1 large diced yellow onion, with a dash of salt, in olive oil on med-high until translucent
+Sautee onion, with a dash of salt, in olive oil on med-high until translucent

 Add a splash of Balsamic vinegar because, why not, and to slow it down because I’m not done yet chopping the …